sophiakurianski/sendapigeon/README.md

 notes, stored as plain files you own — one JSON record per line and markdown notes in a folder, like an Obsidian vault.

+> **Pre-1.0:** SendAPigeon is usable today, but its APIs and file format may
+> still evolve.
+Back up a vault before upgrading or importing important data.

 It is headless first.
 The CLI, the MCP server and the REST API all drive the same core, so you can point a coding agent or Hermes at it and it can actually do things.
 The web UI is a view onto the same files, not the source of truth.